Jeu des petits chevaux: Rules

 Two to four players each have one or more horse pawns, and play by rolling a dice in turn.
-A player must first roll a 6 with the dice to be able to remove a horse from his stable.
-He must then make it go through all the squares located on the periphery of the board, moving it forward by a number of squares equal to the result of the die.
+A player must first roll a 6 with the dice to be able to remove a horse from their stable.
+They must then make it go through all the squares located on the periphery of the board, moving it forward by a number of squares equal to the result of the die.
 The pawns are advanced clockwise.

-There are different special cases.
-Thus, when a horse arrives on a space occupied by a competitor, it sends it back to its stable (the start).
-On the other hand, if the player arrives on a square occupied by another horse of his color, he stops his pawn just behind.
-Finally, a 6 obtained on the dice allows you to replay.
+When a horse arrives on a space occupied by a competitor, it sends it back to its stable (the start).
+On the other hand, if a horse lands on a square occupied by another horse of their color, it stops just behind.
+Additionally, rolling a 6 allows the player to play again.

-After his pawn has gone around the board, the player must make the exact number on the dice so that he stops in front of his staircase.
-For example, if the horse pawn is located three squares from the bottom of the stairs, the player must roll a 3 on his dice to take his pawn down the stairs.
-If the number is too large, he advances his pawn to the bottom square of the stairs, then moves it back by the number of squares corresponding to the difference between the number to be made and the number made; taking the example again: if the player rolls 4 with the dice, he will move the pawn forward three spaces, then move it back one space.
+After their pawn has gone around the board, players must roll the exact number so that their pawn stops in front of their staircase.
+For example, if the horse pawn is located three squares from the bottom of the stairs, the player must roll a 3 on their dice to take their pawn up the stairs.
+If the number is too large, they advances their pawn to the bottom square of the stairs, then move it back by the number of squares corresponding to the difference between the number to be made and the number made.
+Pawns may therefore not go on a second loop around the board.